Programer6/Phoenix3D/Journal/Journal.md

 ---

 ## Optional & Recommended Upgrades
 These parts are not strictly required for a functional printer but are highly recommended for better quality, reliability, and ease of use.
+I intend to pay for these out of my own pocket.

 | Qty | Item                                        | Notes                                                   |
 |:---:|:--------------------------------------------|:--------------------------------------------------------|